Gender equality work is the infrastructure that holds us together

 Women’s Multicultural Resource and Counselling Centre of Durham (WMRCC)

-Women’s National Housing & Homelessness Network
+Women’s National Housing and Homelessness Network

 Women’s Shelters Canada